-A Commercial Product
+1.3 A Commercial Product

-Many of the ideas of our DODEs are now appearing in commercial products.
-In particular, there are shrink-wrap environments for designing LANs.
-As an example, consider NetSuite, a highly rated system that illustrates current best practices in LAN design support [21].
+Many of the ideas in our DODEs are now appearing in commercial products, independently of our efforts.
+In particular, there are environments for designing LANs.
+As an example, consider Netsuite [NetSuite 97], a highly rated system that illustrates current best practices in LAN design support.
 This is a high-functionality system for skilled domain professionals who are willing to learn to use its rich set of capabilities (see Figure 1).
-NetSuite contains a wealth of domain knowledge.
-Its palette of devices numbers over 5,000, with more downloadable from the vendor every month.
-Each device has associated parameters defining its characteristics, limitations and compatibilities-domain knowledge used by the critics that validate designs.
+Netsuite contains a wealth of domain knowledge.
+Its palette of devices that can be placed in the construction area numbers over 5,000, with more downloadable from the vendor every month.
+Each device has associated parameters defining its characteristics, limitations and compatibilities - domain knowledge used by the critics that validate designs.

-In NetSuite, one designs a LAN from scratch, placing devices and cables from the palette.
+In Netsuite, one designs a LAN from scratch, placing devices and cables from the palette.
 As the design progresses, the system validates it, critiquing it according to rules and parameters stored in its domain knowledge.
-The designer is informed about relevant issues in a number of ways: lists of devices to substitute into a design are restricted by the system to compatible choices, limited design rationale is displayed with the option of linking to further details and technical terms are defined with hypertext links.
+The designer is informed about relevant issues in a number of ways: lists of devices to substitute into a design are restricted by the system to compatible choices, limited design rationale is displayed with the option of linking to further details, and technical terms are defined with hypertext links.
 In addition to the construction area there are LAN tools, such as an automated IP address generator and utilities for reporting on physically existing LAN configurations.
 When a design is completed, a bill-of-materials can be printed out and an HTML page can be produced for display on the Internet.
-NETSUITE is a knowledgeable, well constructed system to support an individual LAN designer.
+Netsuite is a knowledgeable, well constructed system to support an individual LAN designer.

 Figure 1.
-Two views of NetSuite.
-In the left view, parts of the network are being connected in physical and logical representations.
-In the right view, the system has noted that a cable length specification for a FDDI network has been exceeded in the design and the system has delivered information about the specification and affected devices.
+Two views of NETSUITE.
+In the left view, the system has noted that a cable length specification for a FDDI network has been exceeded in the design and the system has delivered information about the specification and affected devices.
+In the right view, parts of the network viewed in physical and logical representations are connected.

-The Need to Go Further
+1.4 The Need to Go Further

-Based on our understanding of organizational learning [23] and our investigation of LAN design communities, we believe that in a domain like LAN management no closed system will suffice.
-The domain knowledge required to go beyond the functionality of NETSUITE is too open-ended, constantly changing and dependent upon local circumstances.
-The next generation of commercial DODEs will have to support extensibility by end-users [20; 27] and collaboration within communities of practice.
-While a system like NetSuite has its place in helping to design complex networks from scratch, most work of LAN administrators involves on-going management tasks.
-We conducted informal ethnographic studies and found that most time is spent extending existing networks, debugging breakdowns in service and planning for future technologies.
+Based on our understanding of organizational learning and our investigation of LAN design communities, we believe that in a domain like LAN management no closed system will suffice.
+The domain knowledge required to go beyond the functionality of Netsuite is too open-ended, too constantly changing and too dependent upon local circumstances.
+The next generation of commercial DODEs will have to support extensibility by end-users and collaboration within communities of practice.
+While a system like Netsuite has its place in helping to design complex networks from scratch, most work of LAN managers involves extending existing networks, debugging breakdowns in service and planning for future technologies.

-Many LAN management organizations rely on homegrown information systems because they believe that critical parts of their local information are unique.
+Many LAN management organizations rely on home-grown information systems because they believe that critical parts of their local information are unique.
 A community of practice has its own ways of doing things.
-Generally, these local practices are understood tacitly and are propagated through apprenticeship [17; 24].
+Generally, these local practices are understood tacitly and are propagated through apprenticeship [Lave & Wenger 91].
 This causes problems when the old-timer who set things up is gone and when a newcomer does not know who to ask or even what to ask.
-A community memory [1; 18] is needed that captures local knowledge when it is generated (e.g., when a device is configured) and delivers knowledge when needed (when there is a problem with that device) without being explicitly queried.
+A community memory is needed that captures local knowledge when it is generated (e.g., when a device is configured) and delivers knowledge when needed (when there is a problem with that device) without being explicitly queried.